netcon-consulting/clearswift-external-commands/check_string/README.md

-check_string.py V2.1.0
+check_string.py V2.1.1
 ======================

-Check raw email text for combination of strings.
+Check raw email data for combination of strings.

 ## Parameters
 * search_strings (list of list of strings): list of string combinations to search